-There are on-campus and off-campus based recovery programs addressing various addiction concerns that students, faculty and staff can access.
+Students, faculty and staff have access to on-campus and off-campus recovery support programs addressing various addiction concerns.
 Please see below information on some of these important resources in our community.

 Located in Norman, Oklahoma, The Virtue Center works to be a place of solace for those experiencing substance abuse, compulsive gambling and mental health issues including trauma.
 By way of compassion, clarity, and understanding, we strive to help people improve recurring behaviors and find a new path in life.